GriffinPlus/mguard-config-tool/README.md

        --verbose   Include additional messages that might help when problems occur.
 ```

 The subcommand `user password verify` verifys the password of a user.
+Depending on the outcome of the verification the
+exit code can be one of the following:

+- 0 : The specified password is correct.
+- 1 : The specified password is not correct.
+- any other : An error occurred.

 ```
 verify - Verify the password of a user (ECS containers only).